DyadaMorgan/openprivnet/README.md

     sudo pacman -S python-pip
     pip install --user pyinstaller

-Compiling the client
+## To compile the client:

     pyinstaller --onefile --windowed client.py

-The executable will appear in the dist folder.
+The executable will appear in the dist/ folder.

-🧱 Where can it be used?

-Over dial-up networks.

-Inside networks without internet access (e.g. via radio modules, Wi-Fi P2P, Tor, I2P).

-In anarchic zones and autonomous communities.

-As a secure chat between survivor groups in a post-apocalyptic world.

-Future plans include communication via HF radio.

-Just as an alternative to regular IRC, but without message interception.

-🚧 Features
+## 🚧 Features

+  End-to-end encryption (Fernet AES-128-GCM)

-Encrypted chat
+  Multi-channel chat

-Multiple channels

-Notifications and status

-Plugin support (extensibility)
+  Plugin and custom command support

+  ANSI color markup

+  No logs or message history

+## 🧱 Use Cases

+  Dial-up connections

+  Offline/mesh/radio/Tor/I2P networks

+  Post-apocalyptic survival communication

+  Regions with restricted freedom of speech

+  A private IRC alternative

-📛 Important
+## 📛 Important

-PrivNet does not keep logs, records, or backups.
-Whatever you write is read either by the recipient or by no one.
+PrivNet does not store logs, history, or backups.
+Messages are only available to sender and receiver.

-⚠️ P.S.
+## ⚠️ P.S.

+The creator of PrivNet is not responsible for any consequences of using this software, including but not limited to: data loss, legal issues, privacy breaches, technical failures, or direct/indirect damages.

+Use at your own risk.
+It’s your responsibility to ensure the legality and safety of using PrivNet in your country, especially where private communication or cryptography is restricted.

-If you support the military aggression against Ukraine, please do not use this code.
-This project was created by people who stand against totalitarianism, war, and for freedom.
+  If you support military aggression against Ukraine — do not use this code.
+  This project is made by people who stand against war, dictatorship, and for freedom.

-People, please make an Android client.
-I will be very grateful.

-Glory to Ukraine! 🇺🇦
+## 👥 Contributors Wanted:

+  GUI designers (Windows/Linux/Android)

+  Client developers (Windows/Linux/Android)

+  Enthusiasts to run and test PrivNet on various platforms, including radio module support.

+## Thank you for your attention!